Modular Neural Image Signal Processing: Experimental Results

 \subsection{Quantitative Results}

-We report the peak signal-to-noise ratio (PSNR), structural similarity index measure (SSIM)~\cite{ssim}, LPIPS~\cite{LPIPS}, and $\Delta E_{2000}$~\cite{delta-e} for quantitative evaluation.
+We report PSNR, SSIM~\cite{ssim}, LPIPS~\cite{LPIPS}, and $\Delta E_{2000}$~\cite{delta-e} for quantitative evaluation.
 Table~\ref{tab:s24} summarizes results on the default S24 style along with each model’s parameter count.
 We present results for our three variants (lite, base, and large) and ablations with/without detail enhancement.

-Further ablations are detailed in Sec.~\ref{supp-sec:ablation-studies} of the supplementary material, covering: 1) denoising (Sec.~\ref{Sec:ablation_studies_denoising}), 2) guided upsampling (Sec.~\ref{Sec:ablation_studies_upsampling}), 3) photofinishing loss design (Sec.~\ref{Sec:ablation_studies_ps_loss}), and 4) photofinishing design (Sec.~\ref{Sec:ablation_studies_ps_desing}).
+Further ablations are detailed in Sec.~\myref{supp-sec:ablation-studies}{K.1} of the supplementary material, covering: 1) denoising, 2) guided upsampling, 3) photofinishing loss design, and 4) photofinishing design.
 As shown in Table~\ref{tab:s24}, our approach achieves state-of-the-art results across all variants (even the lite model with 0.5M parameters), while LiteISP~\cite{lite-isp}, the closest competitor, uses 9M parameters and yields $\sim$2~dB lower PSNR.

-Table~\ref{tab:s24-psnr-summary} reports PSNR for all artistic styles (Styles~\#1--5), with full metrics (SSIM, LPIPS, and $\Delta E_{2000}$) provided in Sec.~\ref{sec:detailed-results-styles} of the supplementary material.
+Table~\ref{tab:s24-psnr-summary} reports PSNR for all artistic styles (Styles~\#1--5), with full metrics (SSIM, LPIPS, and $\Delta E_{2000}$) provided in Sec.~\myref{sec:supp-additional-results}{K.2} of the supplementary material.
 For completeness, we also compare with cmKAN~\cite{cmkan}, a lightweight color-matching method trained to transfer colors from the default style to the remaining styles.
 At test time, we rendered images using our pipeline in the default style and applied cmKAN as a post-processing color transfer (denoted `PP (cmKAN)' in Table~\ref{tab:s24-psnr-summary}).
 This experiment aims to highlight the advantage of performing style rendering directly from raw data vs. applying color transfer as a post-processing step after rendering to the default style.

 We further report the total parameters required to support all five artistic styles.
 Because our denoiser is shared, the added cost per style is minimal---a key benefit of our modular design.
 Table~\ref{tab:s24-psnr-summary} lists results for our lite, base, and large variants with/without detail enhancement and the optional 3D~LuT ($\mathbf{L}_{\texttt{RGB}}$).